-The last Arcona product I tried and tested (Arcona Pumpkin Lotion 10% [$35 in the shop]) was fabulous and I immediately became a huge fan of their line.
+The last Arcona product I tried and tested (Arcona Pumpkin Lotion 10%) was fabulous and I immediately became a huge fan of their line.
 So I was pleased and anxious to try out Arcona Brightening Drops ($38) for lightening dark spots.

 A child of the Southern California sun, I have plenty of dark spots on my face, which have gotten more visible with age.
 But I have one particular sun spot which I was happy to try and get rid of and focused specifically on for this test.

 On the Arcona bottle (a lovely 1.17 oz frosted plastic column with a brushed chrome top) it states that “Benefits are cumulative with regular use.”
 Instructions say to “Use 1-2 times a week at bedtime. “ Their website instructions are a little more specific: “Use sparingly as final step in your PM regimen.
 If skin is sensitive or becomes dry, use every other day.
 If used in AM, follow with SPF 30 sunblock .”